ImehUsoro/lendsqr-fe-test/README.md

 #### Libraries Used

-* React Router Dom for page routing and data fetching.
+* React Router Dom for page routing and data fetching (v6.6.1).
 * Scss for styling.
-* React Table for Dashboard Table
+* React Table for Dashboard Table.
-* React spinners for loader screens
+* React spinners for loader screens.

 #### Features